Currency:

 For example, a thank you subpage.
 Usually, the user can see it immediately after downloading your e-book or subscribing to your newsletter.

-As a site owner, you want the user to go to your site only if they take some action, for example subscribe to the newsletter.
-You don't need direct links from the search engine to the thank you pages.
+As a site owner, you only want a user to go to your site if they take some action, such as signing up for a newsletter.
+You don't need direct links from the search engine to thank you pages.

 Why?

-A simple example - if you measure conversions using such a page, you will get false information, because someone can access such a subpage directly from a search engine.
+A simple example - if you measure conversions using such a page, you will get false information, because someone can visit such a subpage directly from the search engine.

 Another example would be the ability to download a free e-book in exchange for filling out a form.
-Upon completion, the user is redirected to a thank you subpage with a link to the promised e-book.
+Upon proper completion, the user is redirected to a thank you subpage with a link to the promised ebook.

 Now imagine that anyone can get to this subpage by typing "e-book positioning" in a search engine.

-A thank you and a link will appear on your subpage.
-The user got what they wanted, and you were left without the information and the desired email.
+Thank you and a link will appear on your subpage.
+The user got what he wanted, and you were left without information and the desired email.

-These are quite important reasons for using noindex and nofollow tags.
+These are pretty good reasons to use noindex and nofollow tags.

-So, how to disable indexing of unwanted pages?
+So, how to disable the indexing of unwanted pages?

-There are two ways, so let's move on to the next paragraph.
+There are two ways, so let's move on to the next point.

-Ways not to index the selected subpages of the site
+Ways to not index selected subpages of the site

-1. Attach a robots.txt file to your site.
+1. Attach the robots.txt file to your site.

-Use a robots.txt file.txt (before continuing, I advise you to read the article at the link) if you want to have more control over what should be indexed and what should not.
+Use the robots.txt file (before continuing, I advise you to read the article at the link) if you want to have more control over what should be indexed and what should not.

-Warning: if you do not have basic technical knowledge, take the advice of an experienced specialist, as the incorrect setting of the robots.txt file can completely "cut off" your site from any search engine.
+Attention: if you don't have basic technical knowledge, take the advice of an experienced specialist, as incorrect robots.txt file setting can completely "cut off" your site from any search engine.

-In this regard, one way to remove a specific subpage from search results is to create and add to your site's robots.txt file.
+In this regard, one way to remove a specific subpage from search results is to create and add a robots.txt file to your site.

 The advantage of this method is that you can have complete control over what appears in the search engine.

 There are a number of rules.
-You can exclude one subpage, such as a thank you page, block an entire directory, or even get rid of the indexing of a single image.
+You can exclude one subpage, such as a thank you page, block an entire directory, or even get rid of indexing a single image.

-Recently, I also came across a rule that says that you should not index a subpage if Google AdSense is still doesn't work on this site.
+I also recently came across a rule that says you shouldn't index a subpage if Google AdSense isn't already running on that site.

 If you don't have technical knowledge and don't need full control over what appears in search engine results, there is a much easier way.....